 Both electrical and gas water heaters get the job done.
 When purchasing a new water heater for your Jackson, MS, home, you’ll need to weigh installation cost against operating cost over the lifetime of the system.
 You might also consider other factors, such as tank size, maintenance needs, and speed at heating the water.

 A water heater is an investment in your comfort and quality of life.
-Making an informed decision about which type to purchase can be a challenge, but our plumbers at Dent are here to help.
+Making an informed decision about which type to purchase can be a challenge, but our plumbers at Dent Air Conditioning are here to help.
 Call us today for more information about our plumbing services and to learn more about the types of water heaters we install.